 |Otitis Media||Pharyngitis||Sinusitis||Urinary Tract Infection (UTI)||Upper Respiratory Tract Infection (URTI)|

 ¹Hersh AL, Fleming-Dutra KE, Shapiro DJ, Hyun DY, Hicks LA; for the Outpatient Antibiotic Use Target-Setting Workgroup.
 Frequency of first-line antibiotic selection among US ambulatory care visits for otitis media, sinusitis, and pharyngitis. _JAMA Intern Med. _2016;176(12):1870–1872

-ᵃNo national estimate for urinary tract infections is available.
+ᵃNo national estimate available.